by Justin Greenlee, PhD

-As the weeks went by, students needed to quarantine after exposure to the coronavirus.
+As the weeks went by, some students had to quarantine after exposure to the coronavirus based on contact outside the classroom.
 Personal emergencies were made all the more difficult by surges in the pandemic, leading to extended absences.
-Our ratio became more and more blended, approaching half online, half in person, until Thanksgiving break, when I moved the entire class moved online.
+Our ratio became more and more blended, approaching half online, half in person until Thanksgiving break, when I moved the entire class online.

-The sequence meant three shifts in learning for my students and three instructional shifts for me.
-When the semester began, my course planning focused on the challenge of making a remote student an integral part of the learning environment.
-My priority was to find ways for her to participate, and also to be vigilant in planning and improvisation so I could gesture at moments when she might interact with her classmates.
-Part of the learning process involved facilitating student engagement in Teams on the fly, constant correspondence with students as we worked out technical glitches, and making simple but key decisions to have students share their screens, use chat, and establish an infrastructure of shared documents and images in the cloud.
+That sequence meant three shifts in learning for my students and three instructional shifts for me.
+When the semester began, my course planning had focused on the challenge of making a remote student an integral part of the learning environment.
+My priority was to find ways for her to participate and also be vigilant in planning and improvisation so I could gesture at moments when she might interact with her classmates.
+Part of the learning process also involved facilitating student engagement in Teams on the fly, correspondence with students as we worked out technical glitches, and making simple but key decisions to have students share their screens, use chat, and establish an infrastructure of shared documents and images in the cloud.

 I took experiences from the fall and some exhaustion with me into the spring, when I left Carroll to teach classes at the University of Wisconsin-Milwaukee and the University of Wisconsin-Green Bay.
-The courses on my slate this semester range from prehistory to the present, as I teach History of the Visual Arts, The High Renaissance in Italy, and Contemporary Art.
-Each course is online and asynchronous, a mode that I embraced as a structure with maximum flexibility for teaching and learning.
+The courses on my current slate range from prehistory to the present, as I teach History of the Visual Arts, The High Renaissance in Italy, and Contemporary Art.
+Each course is online and asynchronous, a mode that I embraced as a structure with maximum flexibility for teaching and learning in a pandemic.
 It also meant an entirely new set of challenges and forays into aspects of digital pedagogy I did not experience in 2020.

-I felt pressure all along, admittedly.
-(The apology feels ridiculous but the inclination to offer it is important, so there it is.)
+Admittedly, I felt pressure all along.
+(The apology feels ridiculous but the inclination to offer it is important.)
 There is the pandemic, of course.
 It makes everything difficult.
-It was also an ambitious teaching load, taken on by a recent PhD during a global health crisis, as an adjunct, in addition to holding a part-time job at UVA.
-I asked maximum productivity of myself at a time when it is difficult to focus on anything.
+It was also an ambitious teaching load taken on by a recent PhD during a global health crisis as an adjunct in addition to holding a part-time job at UVA.
+I asked maximum productivity of myself at a time when it was difficult to focus on anything.
 I knew there would be a toll, physically and emotionally.
-But I was stuck at home and I thought to myself, in broken logic: “Why not lean into work?
+But I was stuck at home and I thought to myself in broken logic: “Why not lean into work?
 What else am I going to do?”
 There was also the new title of “Digital Pedagogy Specialist,” which I leveraged into new teaching opportunities.
-It was also easy to turn those skills–as something institutions craved–into a need to be good at all the things, to adopt all the tools, and to complicate a process that needed to be reduced to its simplest form.
-Beneath all that, I knew I would learn a tremendous amount about teaching.
-I was driven by a desire to help others–be they students, grads, instructors-of-record, faculty, postdocs, visiting professors, or preceptors–through the pandemic.
+I knew it was possible to turn those skills–as something colleges and universities craved, in this moment–into a need to be good at all the things, to adopt all the digital pedagogy tools, and to complicate a process that needed to be reduced to its simplest form.
+I also knew I would learn a tremendous amount about teaching.
+I was driven by a desire to help others–be they students, grads, instructors-of-record, faculty, postdocs, visiting professors, or preceptors–through a pandemic.

 “I asked maximum productivity of myself at a time when it is difficult to focus on anything.”

-My experience of teaching during COVID-19 has been shaped by what is often called, somewhat dryly, “course instruction modes.”
-This blog post is predominantly a reflection on how my teaching responded to the categories of In Person with Remote Option, Online Synchronous, and Online Asynchronous.
-I realize that I haven’t shared many stories or gone deep into strategies I developed with students to address some of the issues I mention, here.
-In the end its a 1,300-word gloss, with plenty withheld, on what has been a painful and wonderful experience.
+My experience of teaching during COVID-19 has thus been shaped by what is referred to as “course instruction modes,” and this post is predominantly a reflection on how my teaching responded to the categories of In Person with Remote Option, Online Synchronous, and Online Asynchronous.
+I also realize, at this point, that I haven’t shared many stories or gone deep into the strategies I developed with students to address some of the learning design issues I mention, here.
+In the end this is a 1,300-word gloss, with plenty withheld, on what has been a painful and a wonderful experience.

-The biggest takeaway for me… and the thing I’d most like you to read… is the absolute necessity of flexibility and compassion in online teaching in a pandemic.
+The biggest takeaway for me… and the thing I’d most like you to read… is the absolute necessity of flexibility and compassion in online teaching.
 Any teaching, really.
-Unsurprisingly, the takeaway is not that I learned some new digital tool–meaning, that thing I had my eye on, that my colleague uses and loves, and that I think might work for me.
-Instead, the pandemic has taught me to think and act much more broadly as I search for connections within course content, with my students, and between students when I’m not around.
+What I will take with me from this year is not some new digital tool or bit of edu tech that I had my eye on, that my colleague uses and loves, and that I think might work for me.
+Instead, a pandemic has taught me to think and act much more broadly as I search for connections within course content, with my students, and between students when I am not around.

-“The biggest takeaway for me… and the thing I’d most like you to read…is the absolute necessity of flexibility and compassion in online teaching in a pandemic.”
+“The biggest takeaway for me… and the thing I’d most like you to read…is the absolute necessity of flexibility and compassion in online teaching.”

 Those connections are immensely satisfying.
-They are triumphant moments in teaching.
+They are triumphant moments in teaching, in fact.
 I hold onto the creative “mental maps of art history” that my students created at the start of the semester.
-Also a “2020 Wrapped” assignment, ala Spotify, in which students created a top 10 list of contemporary art, music, film, books, artists, objects, exhibitions, and social and political happenings that mattered to them in the past year.
+Also a “2020 Wrapped” assignment, ala Spotify, in which students created a top 10 of contemporary art, music, film, books, artists, objects, exhibitions, and social and political happenings that mattered to them in the past year.

 All in all, I’d say pre-recorded lectures are going just fine.
 It’s students’ conversations with one another that will sustain me.